johan-m-o/johan-m-o/README.md

-Hi, I'm Johan and I am a soon to be math and technology teacher that loves to tinker.
-This is where you'll find some of my projects.
+Hi, I'm Johan and I am a math and technology teacher that loves to tinker.
+You'll find some of my projects on <a rel="me" href="https://codeberg.org/johan-m-o">Codeberg</a>.

 A list of ideas and projects in progress can be found here:
 https://codeberg.org/johan-m-o/ToDoList